cert-manager/website/content/en/docs/concepts/issuer.md

 ---

-`Issuers`, and `ClusterIssuers`, are Kubernetes resources to represent certificate CA issuers that are able to preset signed certificates by honoring certificate signing requests.
+`Issuers`, and `ClusterIssuers`, are Kubernetes resources to represent certificate CA issuers that are able to generate signed certificates by honoring certificate signing requests.
 All cert-manager certificates require a referenced issuer that is in a ready condition to attempt to honor the request.